allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Click PDF to generate the report

-NOTE: The Actual Sortie Type number is highlighted whenever it is less than the Scheduled Sortie Type number.
+!!!
+NOTE The Actual Sortie Type number is highlighted whenever it is less than the Scheduled Sortie Type number.

 AF Form 1522